 Perform the pick() operation on the box to lift it from the table.
 This operation is described in Tabletop Box Manipulation above.
-This step validates the use of the Kinect to provide target poses for the arm, the arm and gripper hardware, and the box manipulation software.
+This step validates the use of the Kinect to provide target poses for the arm, the inverse kinematics solver, the arm and gripper hardware, and the box manipulation software.

 Perform the place() operation to place it in the bin.
 This operation is described in Tabletop Box Manipulation above.
 This step provides further validation of the arm, gripper, and manipulation software.